 As developmental psychologist Erick Erickson stated half a century ago, a big part of a child’s social and emotional development during the first years of life is the struggle of navigating both dependence and autonomy.
-As he moves into his toddlerhood and preschooler years, your child is experientially exploring the concept of “personhood” and working hard at establishing himself as an independent individual.
+As they move into toddlerhood and preschooler years, children are experientially exploring the concept of “personhood” and working hard at establishing themselves as an independent individuals.

-Because cognitive development is still in its early stages, between 2 and 4 years of age kids are just starting to think of the world in categories and concepts, and they begin by seeing things through the binary “yes-no”.
+Because cognitive development is still in its early stages, between 2 and 4 years of age, kids are just starting to think of the world in categories and concepts, and they begin by seeing things through the binary “yes-no”.
 Also, even though your kid’s language skills have undoubtedly developed a lot by now, they are still in their early stages and aren’t of much use when your little one tries to communicate with you.
-For a preschooler, saying “no” is far more reachable than explaining in long sentences and complicated grammar that those socks you insist on putting on him are actually very itchy.
+For a preschooler, saying “no” is far more reachable than explaining in long sentences and complicated grammar that those socks you insist on putting on them are actually very itchy.